openhab/openhab-addons/bundles/org.openhab.binding.paradoxalarm/README.md

     }
 ```
 ## Acknowledgements
 This binding would not be possible without the reverse engineering of the byte level protocol and the development by other authors in python, C# and other languages.
-Many thanks to the following authors and their respective github repositories for their development that helped in creating this binding:
+Many thanks to the following authors and their respective GitHub repositories for their development that helped in creating this binding:

 João Paulo Barraca - https://github.com/ParadoxAlarmInterface/pai